 Kids laugh around 400 times a day.
 Grown-ups just 15.

-Smilers in school yearbooks are more likely to have successful careers and marriages than poker faced peers
+Smilers in school yearbooks are more likely to have successful careers and marriages than poker faced peers.

 More people use blue toothbrushes than red ones.